leandrosardi/blackops/README.md

 ```
 export OPSLIB=~/:/home/leandro/code1:/home/leandro/code2

-ruby source.rb hostname --node=prod1 --root
+saas source hostname --node=prod1 --root
 ```

-**Note:** If the file `BlackOpsFile` file is present into more than one path, then the `source.rb` script will show an error message: `Configuration file is present in more than one path: <list of paths.>`.
+**Note:** If the file `BlackOpsFile` file is present into more than one path, then the `saas source` command will show an error message: `Configuration file is present in more than one path: <list of paths.>`.

 ## 5. Remote `.op` Files